IQVIA-ML/LightGBM.jl/README.md

 The package adds a couple of convenience features:
 * Automated cross-validation
 * Exhaustive grid search search procedure
-* Integration with [MLJ](https://github.com/alan-turing-institute/MLJ.jl) (which also provides the above via different interfaces)
+* Integration with [MLJ](https://github.com/alan-turing-institute/MLJ.jl), which also provides the above via different interfaces (verified only on Julia 1.6+)

 Additionally, the package automatically converts all LightGBM parameters that refer to indices (e.g. `categorical_feature`) from Julia's one-based indices to C's zero-based indices.